 A walk is the best way to really take in the surroundings.
 So, you will enjoy it when you walk through Giethoorn village and surroundings.
 Keep in mind that you will regularly stop to take a good look at all that beauty.
-We have walked a walking route and put our experiences here
+We have walked a walking route and put our experiences here.

+Giethoorn is known to sail through.
+At Giethoorn boat rental you can rent a boat.
+But did you also know that you can walk through Giethoorn?
 As a walking route we have selected the Green Exchange Giethoorn: Venice in De Wieden.
 This walking route allows us to discover the beautiful romantic and watery Giethoorn in a non-touristic way.
 We will also walk through the quieter northern and southern part.
 There, where we can taste more the authentic atmosphere in the absence of all the tourist bells and whistles.
 After the start in Giethoorn we will come through Beulakerwijde and via the village of Dwarsgracht again in Giethoorn.